Capri (NYSE:CPRI) Issues FY 2023 Earnings Guidance

 Capri (NYSE:CPRI – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $6.85-$6.85 for the period, compared to the consensus EPS estimate of $6.57.
 The company issued revenue guidance of $5.95 billion-$5.95 billion, compared to the consensus revenue estimate of $6.08 billion.
 Capri also updated its Q2 2023 guidance to $1.60-$1.60 EPS.

 Capri (NYSE:CPRI – Get Rating) last announced its quarterly earnings results on Wednesday, June 1st.
-The company reported $1.02 EPS for the quarter, topping the consensus estimate of $0.82 by $0.20.
+The company reported $1.02 earnings per share for the quarter, topping analysts’ consensus estimates of $0.82 by $0.20.
 Capri had a net margin of 14.54% and a return on equity of 36.48%.
-The business had revenue of $1.49 billion for the quarter, compared to analysts’ expectations of $1.41 billion.
-During the same quarter in the previous year, the company earned $0.38 EPS.
-The business’s quarterly revenue was up 24.6% compared to the same quarter last year.
-On average, analysts expect that Capri will post 6.83 EPS for the current fiscal year.
+The firm had revenue of $1.49 billion during the quarter, compared to analysts’ expectations of $1.41 billion.
+During the same period in the prior year, the company earned $0.38 EPS.
+The firm’s revenue was up 24.6% on a year-over-year basis.
+On average, equities research analysts predict that Capri will post 6.83 EPS for the current fiscal year.

-Several research firms have issued reports on CPRI.
-Cowen lowered their price objective on shares of Capri from $80.00 to $70.00 in a research report on Thursday, June 2nd.
-UBS Group decreased their target price on shares of Capri from $107.00 to $91.00 and set a buy rating for the company in a research report on Monday, June 6th.
-TheStreet lowered shares of Capri from a b rating to a c+ rating in a research note on Wednesday, June 1st.
-Telsey Advisory Group restated a market perform rating on shares of Capri in a research note on Thursday, May 26th.
-Finally, Citigroup cut their price objective on shares of Capri from $82.00 to $72.00 and set a buy rating on the stock in a research note on Thursday, June 2nd.
-Five equities research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of Buy and an average target price of $74.89.
+A number of equities analysts have weighed in on CPRI shares.
+Barclays decreased their price objective on shares of Capri from $74.00 to $63.00 and set an overweight rating for the company in a research report on Thursday, June 2nd.
+TheStreet cut shares of Capri from a b rating to a c+ rating in a research report on Wednesday, June 1st.
+Cowen decreased their price objective on shares of Capri from $80.00 to $70.00 and set an outperform rating for the company in a research report on Thursday, June 2nd.
+Robert W. Baird decreased their price objective on shares of Capri from $85.00 to $75.00 and set an outperform rating for the company in a research report on Thursday, June 2nd.
+Finally, Morgan Stanley decreased their price objective on shares of Capri from $80.00 to $65.00 and set an overweight rating for the company in a research report on Friday, June 3rd.
+Five research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
+According to data from MarketBeat, Capri currently has a consensus rating of Buy and an average price target of $74.89.

-In other Capri news, CEO John D. Idol sold 3,803 shares of the company’s stock in a transaction dated Friday, June 3rd.
-The shares were sold at an average price of $49.63, for a total value of $188,742.89.
+In related news, CEO John D. Idol sold 3,803 shares of Capri stock in a transaction on Friday, June 3rd.
+The stock was sold at an average price of $49.63, for a total value of $188,742.89.
 Following the transaction, the chief executive officer now directly owns 933,268 shares in the company, valued at approximately $46,318,090.84.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-2.70% of the stock is currently owned by corporate insiders.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+2.70% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of CPRI.
-State Street Corp grew its position in Capri by 2.8% in the first quarter.
-State Street Corp now owns 4,421,881 shares of the company’s stock valued at $227,240,000 after acquiring an additional 119,122 shares in the last quarter.
-Goldman Sachs Group Inc. lifted its stake in Capri by 41.9% in the first quarter.
-Goldman Sachs Group Inc. now owns 2,649,958 shares of the company’s stock valued at $136,182,000 after buying an additional 782,577 shares during the last quarter.
-Dimensional Fund Advisors LP lifted its stake in Capri by 4.9% in the first quarter.
-Dimensional Fund Advisors LP now owns 2,198,021 shares of the company’s stock valued at $112,981,000 after buying an additional 102,439 shares during the last quarter.
-Charles Schwab Investment Management Inc. lifted its stake in Capri by 0.3% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,293,212 shares of the company’s stock valued at $66,459,000 after buying an additional 3,245 shares during the last quarter.
-Finally, Allianz Asset Management GmbH increased its holdings in shares of Capri by 0.8% during the fourth quarter.
-Allianz Asset Management GmbH now owns 1,264,111 shares of the company’s stock valued at $82,053,000 after purchasing an additional 10,200 shares during the period.
-88.46% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently modified their holdings of the company.
+Forum Financial Management LP acquired a new stake in shares of Capri in the fourth quarter worth $241,000.
+Pearl River Capital LLC acquired a new stake in Capri during the first quarter valued at $227,000.
+Walleye Capital LLC acquired a new stake in Capri during the first quarter valued at $264,000.
+Bridgefront Capital LLC acquired a new stake in Capri during the first quarter valued at $271,000.
+Finally, Integrated Wealth Concepts LLC acquired a new stake in shares of Capri in the fourth quarter worth about $417,000.
+88.46% of the stock is owned by institutional investors and hedge funds.

 Capri Company Profile (Get Rating)